Hauh4444/WIS-Accuracy-Data-Analytics/README.md

   - Consider rotating log files and storing in `%APPDATA%/WIS-Accuracy-Data-Analytics/logs` on Windows
 - Add fallback in dynamic database loading
   - When initial database load fails, automatically attempt to locate and load the last good save database files
-- Review and improve test suite
-  - Ensure all core modules, services, and UI components are fully covered
-  - Add missing edge case tests for database loading, employee hours, and report generation
-  - Ensure tests run consistently in both development and PyInstaller environments
-  - Update mocks and fixtures for new features
-  - Verify 90%+ coverage target is maintained

 ## Installation